Have you any Docker?

 docker compose up -d

-And if you have any issues, please report them as GitHub Issues.
+If you have any issues, please report them as GitHub Issues.